rsdoiel/antenna/planet.md

 ---

-## Texas flood death toll rises to 50, including 15 children
+## Texas flood death toll rises to 67, including 21 children

 date: 2025-07-05, from: RTÉ News

-At least 50 people, including 15 children, are confirmed to have died following flash floods in central Texas, authorities have said, as rescuers continued a frantic search for people who were still missing.
+The death toll from catastrophic floods in Texas reached at least 67, including 21 children, as the search for girls missing from a summer camp entered a third day.

 <br>